PracticingDeveloper/practicingruby.com/_posts/2012-06-19-hidden-costs-of-inheritance.md

 categories: articles
 author: Gregory Brown
 permalink: articles/hidden-costs-of-inheritance
+summary: Think through some problems with inheritance-based modeling and then try a few related exercises.
+issue_number: '4.9'
 ---

 As a Ruby programmer, you almost certainly make use of inheritance-based object